Mount Fuji Trip from Tokyo | How to Best Get There

 Go on peaceful strolls or bike rides

 If you opt for one of the Lakes of Fujikawaguchiko, let yourself slow down and take in all the beauty surrounding you.
-You can do so by strolling around, sitting at a park, or even renting a bike!

-[Seasonal] Visit the Fuji Shibazakura Festival
+Seasonal Flowers: Fuji Shibazakura Festival

-Opening yearly from mid-April to late May, the Fuji Shibazakura Festival is something you CANNOT miss out on!
+Opening yearly from mid-April to late May, the Fuji Shibazakura Festival is something you cannot miss out on!

 The Shibazakura is a beautiful, small Japanese flower that is often called, Pink Moss.
 At this yearly festival, you are surrounded by an endless field of over 800,000 stalks that create a sea of pink.
-To take it a step further, the Shibazakura are laid out in ways to create patterns, such as hearts and checkerboards, and even a mini Mount Fuji!

 On clear days you can see Mount Fuji from here, making it an even more perfect place to visit!